 type of entry

-One of the top ten world dive sites, ideal depth 17 to 40 meters for recreational diving.
-Swedish Ferry which sank on its maiden voyage a short distance of 1400 meters from the port of Larnaca in June 1980 with more that 100 fully loaded lorries onboard.
+Zenobia is one of the top ten world dive sites, ideal depth 17 to 40 meters for recreational diving.
+Swedish Ferry Zenobia which sank on its maiden voyage a short distance of 1400 meters from the port of Larnaca in June 1980 with more that 100 fully loaded lorries onboard.
+Zenobia diving is for certified divers only.
+Introductory dives can not be part of Zenobia diving due to its depth and complexity.

 Would you like to see it?
 Contact